baumgach/tue-slurm-helloworld/README.md

 ### (Optional) Create a SSH config
 Note: This will prevent you from going crazy by having to type the IP address each time.
 I will assume in the remainder of the document that you have this alias set.

-Create a file `$HOME/.ssh/config` with the following content:
+On your local machine, create a file `$HOME/.ssh/config` with the following content:

 ````
 Host slurm